 Film / Trading Mom

-is a 1994 family comedy based on the book The Mommy Market
+is a 1994 family comedy/fantasy film directed by Tia Brelis, who adapted her mother Nancy's book The Mommy Market

 Provides examples of:

 - Be Careful What You Wish For: The kids wish for their nagging mom to disappear as well as their memories, but can't find a replacement mother they are truly satisfied with.